K4liber/quantum_entanglement/README.md

 P(same spin) = sin²(θ/2)
 ```

-## 4. Conclusions
+## 4. Interpretation of experiments

-Pilot wave theory does not introduce any novelty that can explain experiments better than the widely accepted QM equations do.
-It complicates the calculations even more.
-But should we accept the limits coming from the quantum world and just agree with a fundamentall randomness?
+Experiments force us to reject either locality or realism (or both, that will be crazy).
+It was already mentioned that we are against interpretations based on fundamental randomness.
+Which interpretation saves realism and at the same time rejects fundamental randomness?
+The promising candidate is de Broglie–Bohm theory.
+The theory does not introduce any novelty that can explain experiments better than the widely accepted QM equations do.
+It even more complicated the calculations.
+But should we accept the limits coming from the quantum world and just agree with a fundamental randomness?
 Or should we go phylosophical and try to find deterministic theory around the scientifically accepted one?

 My gut tells me that our physical world is a Mandelbrot set like (Figure 4), but with more dimensions and different equation(s).
 It has a relatively simple definition that exhibits great complexity, especially as it is magnified.
 Due to the results of quantum experiments the set seems to be calculated up front.
 Such interpretation allows the present to be determined not only by the past, but by the future as well.
-My interpretation is pretty close to the de Broglie–Bohm pilot wave theory.
-I just need to spit out some math on the table.
+My interpretation is pretty close to the de Broglie–Bohm theory.
+All has been left is to just spit out some math on the table (not today, maybe some other day).

 ![alt text](./img/mandelbrot.jpg)
 Figure 4.
 Mandelbrot set visualization.